lelouchB/final-space-api/README.md

 ## Installation

+First, Clone this repo.
 Both frontend and backend need to be installed seperately.

- **frontend**
+For **frontend** run the following commands.

  ```bash
  cd frontend